MiffyRabbit/sandbox/docs/readme.md

 ## The license

 The theme is available as open source under the terms of the MIT License

+{% include list.liquid all=true %}